1-800-275-4279

 What is 1-800-ASK-GARY?

 1-800-ASK-GARY is a 24/7 complimentary helpline for individuals involved in motor vehicle accidents, including cars, commercial trucks, and motorcycles.
-Our team of specialists is available to provide assistance at any time of day for those injured in such incidents.
+Our team of specialists is available to assist those injured in such incidents at any time of day.
 Furthermore, we will directly connect you with a medical or legal expert who can support you in the aftermath of the accident.

 → Call us at (1-800-275-4279)